zeromile/my-git-space/readme.md

 ## This is my Git stuff ##
-I am learning Git and I pretty much hate it by now.
+I am learning Git and I pretty much love it by now.